StoneCypher/flocks.rocks/assets/page_md/flocks_examples.html.md

   which shows how to wire localStorage up to be stored to on every state change, with no need to voluntarily save, and how to load initially with consulting that storage in mind.

-## Simple react examples

-* A simple [bar graph control](/examples/simple_bar_graph/) which accepts a range of configuration parameters and scales itself to fit its space.
+* A [bar graph control](/examples/simple_bar_graph/) which accepts a range of configuration parameters, allows you to specify color ranges, and scales itself to fit its space.

+## Intermediate examples

+* A [day / hour heatmap](/examples/heatmap/) meant to closely imitate the related and inspiring [d3 example](http://bl.ocks.org/tjdecke/5558084) in rather less code.

 * An animated, live-editable [animated bar graph control](/examples/animated_bar_graph/).